Jennifer lives in Manchester and has helped to care for her father, mother and aunt. All had various forms of dementia.

 After his death I moved in with my mother and ended up looking after her for several years, ultimately 24/7 – partly because of her poor physical health, and eventually because she developed vascular dementia.

 I kept my mother as happy as she could be after she lost my father.
 I kept her going.
 I kept her feeling secure.
 Much of her confusion was about where she was, and one day she said, ‘I’m so glad to have all my furniture here so it feels as if I am at home.’
-Of course she really was in her own house, and I was quite shocked, but when I thought about it, that meant she felt safe and secure.
+Of course she really was in her own house, and I was quite shocked, but when I thought about it, at least that meant she felt safe and secure.

-We did have some help from carers.
+We did have some help from care workers.
 We’d always ask which one was coming, so that I could remind my mother about them because then she would accept them.
 But they didn’t always tell us and then mother would refuse to let them help and it would become the most horrendous day.

 It was exhausting.
 I realise now that in the last couple of years of caring for my mother, I was stressed out.
 I would stay up stupidly late just to have some time to myself, and I regularly woke at 4am just from anxiety for my mother.
 I think stress triggered illness in me.
 As well as the sheer physical work of looking after someone who can no longer manage to wash and dress themselves, there is the emotionally dramatic change of role as the younger person turns into the parent, and the parent becomes the child.